 There is nothing worse than having too many cooks in the kitchen—too many egos and not enough alignment of purpose.
 The same goes for books.

 One person says to do one thing while another says to never do it.
-It’s frustrating, to sat the least.
+It’s frustrating to say the least.

-So, it not has become confusing on the right way to write a book, it is dangerous to head the advice of individuals who have no business teaching anything in the business of writing books.
-Just by having written a couple of books—nor do a few years of experience—make anyone into an expert.
+So, it now has become confusing on the right way to write a book.
+It is dangerous to heed the advice of individuals who have no business teaching anything in the business of writing books.
+Just having written a couple of books doesn’t make anyone into an expert.

 So to simplify things and help you move from where you are today onward in the right direction, I’ve put together…